-Nadra Kareem Nittle is a multifaceted journalist with experience writing for newspapers, magazines and digital media.
-She's written about structural inequity for the Maynard Institute for Journalism Education with the goal of helping the news media improve its coverage of communities of color.
-She has reported on education for the Los Angeles News Group, the Chronicle of Social Change, America's Wire, EdSource and The Atlantic.
+Nadra Kareem Nittle has reported on education for the Press-Telegram, The Chronicle of Social Change, EdSource, and The Atlantic.
 Her political reporting has been featured by New America Media and the Santa Fe Reporter.

-Her writing about race has been cited in a number of books, including “Conceptualizing Racism: Breaking the Chains of Racially Accommodative Language,” “Racisms in a Multicultural Canada: Paradoxes, Politics, and Resistance,” "Controversies in Affirmative Action" and “Those Damned Immigrants: America’s Hysteria over Undocumented Immigration.”
+Nittle's writing about race has been cited in a number of books, including “Conceptualizing Racism: Breaking the Chains of Racially Accommodative Language,” “Racisms in a Multicultural Canada: Paradoxes, Politics, and Resistance,” "Controversies in Affirmative Action," and “Those Damned Immigrants: America’s Hysteria over Undocumented Immigration.”

-The Yale Law Journal, the American Propsect, Buzzfeed, Southern California Public Radio and a number of other publications and news agencies have cited her writing about race as well.
+The Yale Law Journal, The American Prospect, Buzzfeed, Southern California Public Radio, and a number of other publications and news agencies have cited her writing about race as well.